pymc-devs/pymc-examples/myst_nbs/causal_inference/difference_in_differences.myst.md

 ![](DAG_difference_in_differences.png)

 But by adding a control group, we are able to compare the changes in time of the control group and the changes in time of the treatment group.
-One of the key assumptions in the differences in differences approach is the _parallel trends assumption_ - that both groups change in similar ways over time.
-Another way of saying this is that _if_ the control and treatment groups change in similar ways over time, then we can be fairly convinced that differences in differences in groups over time is due to the treatment.
+One of the key assumptions in the difference in differences approach is the _parallel trends assumption_ - that both groups change in similar ways over time.
+Another way of saying this is that _if_ the control and treatment groups change in similar ways over time, then we can be fairly convinced that difference in differences in groups over time is due to the treatment.

 +++